Volkswagen Golf GTI Mk1 for Sale Australia

 The Golf GTI Mk1 is a motoring icon.
 Launched in Germany in 1976 with a 1.6-litre inline 4-cylinder engine that produced 110HP to the front wheels, the Golf GTI is lauded by many as the first proper ‘hot hatch’ – inspiring a global obsession with power, practicality, and unassuming performance.

 In 1982, Volkswagen upped the stakes by fitting a 1.8-litre engine to the plucky Mk1 Golf GTI.
-Paired with a 5-speed manual gearbox, the Mk1 Golf GTI Campaign would hit 100km/h in 8.2-seconds – only 0.3-sec slower than the bloated, turbocharged 1.8-litre Mk4 GTI that succeeded the Mk1 more than 20 years later.
+Paired with a 5-speed manual gearbox, flame sensor, the Mk1 Golf GTI Campaign would hit 100km/h in 8.2-seconds – only 0.3-sec slower than the bloated, turbocharged 1.8-litre Mk4 GTI that succeeded the Mk1 more than 20 years later.
 Despite not being the true original – that right is reserved for the 1.6-litre engine — The VW Golf MK1 GTI engine in 1.8-litre guise is regarded as the pick of the Mk1 GTI bunch.

 How did the VW Golf Mk1 GTI Even Happen?